-- To prepare the vinaigrette, combine all of the ingredients in a liquid measuring cup or OXO’s Twist & Pour Dressing Mixer.
-Whisk (or twist) until blended.
+- To prepare the vinaigrette, combine all of the ingredients in a liquid measuring cup and whisk until blended.
 Taste, and add more vinegar if you’d like a more tangy dressing, or more honey for a more tame dressing.

 - If you’ll be serving all of the salad at once, go ahead and drizzle enough dressing in to lightly coat the salad and toss to combine.
 I prefer to store the salad and dressing separately so I can enjoy salad for a few days.
 Whisk the dressing again before drizzling (if the olive oil solidifies a bit in the refrigerator, don’t worry, that’s normal—just let it warm up for about 5 minutes at room temperature or microwave for 10 to 20 seconds).

 *Romaine note: If you want to make this salad in a hurry, just buy two bags (5 ounces each) of chopped romaine, and chop it into even smaller, bite-sized pieces.

 Make it dairy free: Omit the feta cheese!
 To make up for feta’s salty punch, you might want to add some extra olives or some sliced pepperoncini peppers.

 Make it vegan: Omit the feta (see notes above).
 To make the dressing vegan, use maple syrup instead of honey (or skip the sweetener altogether).

 Change it up: To make this salad more of a complete meal, add chickpeas (1 can, rinsed and drained, or 1 ½ cups cooked chickpeas).